getdish/dish/docs/developer-setup.md

 When working with Dish's Docker images you'll often need to be logged into our Docker
 Registry: `./dishctl.sh dish_docker_login`.
 Currently we use Google Cloud's Docker registry, so you'll likely be asked to install the GCloud SDK.

+Some helper commands to get started:

+- `yarn bootstrap`: builds the base image
+- `yarn start` will run docker-compose for local development

 Once you're logged in and have Docker Compose installed, go to the root of this repo and run:

 `docker-compose up`